 A targeted TB surveillance skin test carried out on cattle holdings around all new TB breakdowns with lesion and/or culture positive animals identified in the Low Risk Area.

-The purpose of the test is to check for spread of TB to neighbouring cattle herds and to ensure that any undetected source of infection in the locality is identified, thus supplementing the routine surveillance testing regime in those herds.
+The purpose of the test is to check for spread of TB to neighbouring cattle herds and to ensure that any undetected source of infection in the locality is identified, thus supplementing the routine TB surveillance testing regime of herds in the LRA.

 Cattle keepers receive a test notification letter from the Animal & Plant Health Agency (APHA) informing them that their herd requires an immediate radial test, specifying the date by which the test is due.
 The testing window for this immediate radial test usually starts upon receipt of this test notification letter.